Navigation: Satellite navigation

 A GNSS allow small electronic receivers to determine their location (longitude, latitude, and altitude) within a few meters using time signals transmitted along a line of sight by radio from satellites.
 Positions derived can then be used with maps and charts for satellite navigation.
 Since the first experimental satellite was launched in 1978, GNSS have become an indispensable aid to navigation around the world, and an important tool for map-making and land surveying.
 GNSS also provides a precise time reference used in many applications including scientific study of earthquakes, and synchronization of telecommunications networks.
 Global Navigation Satellite System or GNSS is the term for satellite navigation systems that provide positioning with global coverage.
 The first system, GPS was developed by the United States Department of Defense and officially named NAVSTAR GPS (NAVigation Satellite Timing And Ranging Global Positioning System).
 The satellite constellation is managed by the United States Air Force 50th Space Wing.
 The cost of maintaining the system is approximately US$750 million per year, including the replacement of aging satellites, and research and development.
 Despite this fact, GPS is free for civilian use as a public good.

 With improvements in technology and developments globally, as of 2024, there are several different operational GNSS now available for navigation by the public.
 These include the United States NAVSTAR Global Positioning System (GPS), the Russian GLONASS, the European Union's Galileo positioning system and the Beidou navigation system of China.
 The different global systems have varying differences in accuracy but stated positions are normally in the range of between 1 and 10 metres accuracy depending on system and on that system's satellite coverage.
 As a result over 100 satellites are in medium Earth orbit, transmitting signals allowing GNSS receivers to determine the receiver's location, speed and direction.
 There are also several regional GNSS systems available for navigation, including the Indian Regional Navigation Satellite System and the Quasi-Zenith Satellite System.
 However, not all GNSS receivers are capable of operating with these systems and older GNSS receivers, such as on old ships may not be capable of receiving all of the GNSS now available to users.

 Modern smartphones act as personal GNSS navigators for civilians who own them.
 Overuse of these devices, whether in the vehicle or on foot, can lead to a relative inability to learn about navigated environments, resulting in sub-optimal navigation abilities when and if these devices become unavailable.
 Typically a compass is also provided to determine direction when not moving.

+The increasing prevalence of Global Navigation Satellite System (GNSS) jamming and spoofing has renewed interest in resilient navigation methods that do not rely solely on satellite signals.
+Modern ships may use integrated navigation architectures combining inertial navigation systems, fibre-optic gyrocompasses, radar, and terrestrial navigation methods to maintain reliable heading and positional awareness during satellite signal disruption.